OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 Prescribing Information

-The largest clinical trial program
+The largest combined clinical trial program

-for patients with NK1
+in patients with NK3,4

-One 8-week
+An 8-week

 course of therapy1

-Access support through a
+Access support and more through a

 single point of contact